Testing Bell inequalities in Higgs boson decays: Introduction

-Experimental tests showing violation of Bell inequalities have been performed for pairs of two-outcome measurements using photons~\cite{PhysRevLett.28.938,PhysRevLett.49.1804}, ions~\cite{Rowe}, superconducting systems~\cite{josephson} and nitrogen vacancy centres~\cite{pfaff}, and in pairs of three-outcome measurements using photons~\cite{PhysRevLett.89.240401}.
 Significant advances in testing local realism were made through ``loophole-free'' Bell tests performed by three different groups in 2015~\cite{Hensen:2015ccp,Giustina_2015,Shalm_2015}.
-Proposals have also been made to test Bell inequalities in $e^+e^-$ collisions~\cite{Tornqvist} and positronium decays~\cite{Ac_n_2001}.
-Recently it has been proposed to make such tests in entangled $t+\bar{t}$ decays~\cite{Afik_2021,Fabbrichesi:2021npl} and in systems of $B^0 + \bar B^0$ mesons~\cite{2106.07399} at the LHC.
+Proposals have also been made to test Bell inequalities in $e^+e^-$ collisions~\cite{Tornqvist}, charmonium decays~\cite{Baranov_2008,10.1093/ptep/ptt032} and positronium decays~\cite{Ac_n_2001}.
+Recently it has been proposed to make such tests in entangled $t+\bar{t}$ decays~\cite{Afik_2021,Fabbrichesi:2021npl} and in systems of $B^0 + \bar B^0$ mesons~\cite{2106.07399} at the LHC.\footnote{Following the submission of this \paper{} a manuscript was submitted to the arXiv exploring sensitivity to entanglement and to Bell inequalities in $t+\bar{t}$ decays at the LHC~\cite{Severi:2021cnj}.}

-The decay $H\rightarrow WW^*$ is that of a scalar to a pair of distinguishable massive spin-1 bosons in a maximally entangled state.
+The decay $H\rightarrow WW^*$ is that of a scalar to a pair of distinguishable massive spin-one bosons in a maximally entangled state.
 In the narrow width and non-relativistic approximations the state may be represented in the spin basis as

 The subsequent $W$ boson decays maximally violate chirality; a $W^+$ boson decay preferentially emits a charged lepton along the $W^+$ spin direction while a $W^-$ boson decay preferentially emits a charged lepton moving against its spin direction.
 Decaying $W$ bosons are ``their own polarimeters''~\cite{Tornqvist}, with each decay causing a spin measurement to be made along the axis of the emitted lepton.
 This results in correlations in the azimuthal directions of the emitted leptons $\ell^\pm\in\{e^\pm,\mu^\pm\}$ which were exploited by the ATLAS and CMS collaborations to separate Higgs decays from $W^+W^-$ backgrounds in their Higgs boson searches~\cite{Aad_2012,Chatrchyan_2012}.